-See "Risk Factors" beginning on page 14 for a more complete discussion of these and other risks you should carefully consider before deciding to invest in shares of our common stock.
+See "Risk Factors" beginning on page 15 for a more complete discussion of these and other risks you should carefully consider before deciding to invest in our securities.

-We expect to continue to use leverage to make investments.
+Leverage We expect to continue to use leverage to make investments.
 As a result, we may continue to be exposed to the risks of leverage, which include that leverage may be considered a speculative investment technique.
-The use of leverage magnifies the potential for gain and loss on amounts invested and therefore increases the risks associated with investing in our shares of common stock.
+The use of leverage magnifies the potential for gain and loss on amounts invested and therefore increases the risks associated with investing in our securities.
+Available information We file periodic reports, current reports, proxy statements and other information with the SEC.
+This information is available at the SEC's public reference room at 100 F Street, NE,